networkteam/sentry_client/README.md

   userFunc = Networkteam\SentryClient\Client->captureException
 }
 ```
-This triggers an exception which will be reported.
+This triggers an error that will be reported.

 ## Issue tracker